 - In reality, most adults do well when fed about four days a week.
-This give the digestive track a day to completely clear before feeding resumes.
+This gives the digestive track a day to completely clear before feeding resumes.

 When Your Oscar Stops Eating

-- Test the water in the tank (water pH should be between 6.0 and 8.0).
+- Test the water in the tank ; the pH should be between 6.0 and 8.0.

 - Try a different type of food.